 Dr. Jasmin obtained his PhD in 1988 from the Université de Montréal.
 Following postdoctoral training in Paris, France (1988-90), he worked as a Research Associate at the University of Miami School of Medicine for an additional two years.
 Throughout his training, Dr. Jasmin has focused his work on cellular and molecular neurobiology.

-Prior to becoming Interim Dean in July 2017, Dr. Jasmin assumed the role of Vice-Dean, Research, in the Faculty of Medicine (2009-2017).
+Prior to becoming Interim Dean in July 2017 and permanent Dean in October 2018, Dr. Jasmin assumed the role of Vice-Dean, Research, in the Faculty of Medicine (2009-2017).
 He was initially recruited to the University of Ottawa as an Assistant Professor in 1992 by the Department of Physiology.
 He quickly moved through the ranks and was promoted to Full Professor in 2000.
 In 1999, he co-founded the University of Ottawa Centre for Neuromuscular Disease and acted as one of its co-Directors until 2002.
 From 2002-2009, Dr. Jasmin was Chair of the Department of Cellular and Molecular Medicine (CMM).
 Early in 2017, Dr. Jasmin was also named Vice-President, Research, at the Association of Faculties of Medicine of Canada (AFMC).

 In his leadership roles, Dr. Jasmin has consistently worked closely with all stakeholders from the University, Faculty, affiliated Hospitals and Research Institutes, to either lead or assist in the development of a number of flagship programs and initiatives that have had a clear positive impact on the educational and research missions of the Faculty of Medicine.
 In particular, Dr. Jasmin has been instrumental in the marked increase in research intensity seen in the Faculty of Medicine, while playing key roles in the establishment of several broad-based strategic initiatives including the Brain and Mind Research Institute, the Centre for Infection, Immunity and Inflammation, and the design and implementation of a joint recruitment plan for Professors/Scientists with Clinical Departments and affiliated Research Institutes.
 Dr. Jasmin greatly facilitated also the accreditation for the following graduate programs: Biochemistry, Cellular and Molecular Medicine, Epidemiology, Microbiology and Immunology, and Neuroscience, with all programs receiving high rankings.
 In addition, Dr. Jasmin strongly supported the development and creation of the Division of Clinical and Functional Anatomy, the Department of Innovation in Medical Education (DIME), and the MD/PhD Program.